shyabid/discord-bot.py/README.md

-# Jotaro - Open Source Discord Bot
+#  Open Source Discord Bot

-Welcome to **Jotaro**, a versatile and powerful open-source Discord bot designed to enhance server experience through a rich suite of features.
+A versatile and powerful open-source Discord bot designed to enhance server experience through a rich suite of features.
 Developed with modularity, privacy, and community-driven improvements at its core, Jotaro is your reliable companion for everything from moderation and fun interactions to utility commands and personalized automation.

 ---

 ## Overview

-Jotaro is built with the `discord.py` framework, leveraging modern Python async capabilities for smooth, scalable performance across multiple servers.
+The project is built with the `discord.py` framework, leveraging modern Python async capabilities for smooth, scalable performance across multiple servers.
 Its architecture is thoughtfully segmented into plugins—each encapsulating focused functionality—allowing for easy extension, customization, and maintenance.

 At its heart, Jotaro seamlessly integrates with an SQLite database via a dedicated database manager to store persistent data securely and efficiently.
 This design ensures fast access, consistency, and straightforward deployment without heavy infrastructure requirements.